maxint-rd/TM16xx/README.md

 - Matrix transposition used in TM1638QYF: https://www.chessprogramming.org/Flipping_Mirroring_and_Rotating#Anti-Diagonal

 ## New in this library
-Original library functionality:
-- Support for the TM1638 and TM1640, including common anode TM1638 module;
-- Helper methods for displaying numbers in decimal, hexadecimal and binary;
-- Support for multiple chained TM1638 and for TM1638 in inverted position;
-- Support for dimming the display and LEDs and for for writing text;
-- Reading simultaneous button presses on TM1638;

 Added library functionality:
 - Revised library structure to simplify support of other TM16xx chips.
 - Basic functionality in base class for a uniform API.
 - Support for TM1637.
 Note: TM1637 does not support simultaneous button presses.
   (Method derived from [TM1637 library](https://github.com/avishorp/TM1637) but using pins in standard output mode when writing).
 - Support for TM1668.
 Note: TM1668 can be used in 10x7 - 13x4 display modes.
+Datasheet partly translated.
+- Support for TM1650.
+Note: TM1650 can be used in 8x4 or 7x4 display mode.
+Datasheet fully translated.
 - Reduced required RAM memory by using PROGMEM fonts.
 - Support for ATtiny44A and ESP8266 in addition to regular Arduinos.
 - Separate classes for LED matrix and advanced LED display support.